Venafi/blueprint-securesoftwarepipeline/README.md

 Modern software dependency managers, including `npm`, `maven`, `Nuget`, `pip`, and others, rely on declaring the dependencies required for the application and then fetching them at build time.
 By configuring the dependency manager to only allow connections to an authorized list of registries, these attacks can be blunted by keeping malicious packages in the public registries from entering the pipeline.

-The trusted repository can also ensure that security policies are enforced on dependencies, for example ensuring that only dependencies that are free of critical or high vulnerabilities can be used.
-Implementing a control at the repository that throws an error when a component with known vulnerabilities is requested helps to reduce the chances of an attack against a known vulnerability downstream.
+The trusted repository can also ensure that security policies are enforced on dependencies.
+For example, trusted repositories could ensure that only dependencies that are free of critical or high vulnerabilities are used.
+Implementing a control at the repository that returns an error when a component with known vulnerabilities is requested helps to reduce the chances of an attack against a known vulnerability downstream.

 Teams should be aware of implicit runtime dependencies as well as explicit buildtime dependencies (see Control 14).

 > :skull:
 > Attackers can quickly spread malicious code through dependencies.
-Attackers may insert malicious code that is then incorporated the application’s manifest by stealing credentials en masse or sophisticated, targeted thefts.
+Attackers might insert malicious code that is then incorporated into the application’s manifest by stealing credentials en masse for sophisticated, targeted thefts.
-> Hackers can also target mistakes and oversights through typo-squatting and dependency confusion.
-Adversaries go to great ends to publish packages under a trusted name or even with common typos so they are included in builds.
+> Hackers can also target mistakes and oversights through _typo-squatting_ and _dependency confusion_.
+Adversaries go to great ends to publish packages under a trusted name or even with common typos so that they are included in builds.
-> All of the stakes are exponentially raised when public repositories are used.
+> All of the stakes are raised exponentially when public repositories are used.

 #### Control-6: Any critical or high severity vulnerability breaks the build

 Supply chain attacks may introduce code with vulnerabilities into the software pipeline.
 Using static application security testing (SAST) helps to identify serious security issues, including poor cryptographic practices, hard-coded credentials, and injection vulnerabilities.
-Performing SAST in the pipeline and failing the pipeline on the discovery of a critical or high severity finding helps to minimize the chance of introduction of deliberately insecure code.
+Performing SAST in the pipeline and failing the pipeline on the discovery of a critical- or high-severity discovery helps to minimize the chance of introducing intentionally insecure code.

 Likewise, software composition analysis (SCA) identifies software libraries with known vulnerabilities.
-The pipeline should fail if a library with a critical or high severity vulnerability is identified.
-Note that this control helps mitigate against a failure of Control-4.
+The pipeline should fail if a library with a critical- or high-severity vulnerability is identified.

+>**NOTE**  This control helps to mitigate against a failure of Control-4.

-Both SAST and SCA may identify weaknesses in software that are not true vulnerabilities.
-Selecting tools that allow setting a “baseline” of acceptable findings is a pragmatic step in ensuring successful adoption of this control.
+Both SAST and SCA might identify weaknesses in software that are not true vulnerabilities.
+So, selecting tools that allow you to set a _baseline_ of acceptable findings can help to ensure that this control is adopted successfully.

-This control should be applied at various stages of the pipeline, including IDE-integrated checks, when committing to a branch, at time of pull request, and at a merge request to the main branch.
-Early identification of vulnerabilities can reduce remediation cost.
+This control should be applied at various stages of the pipeline, including IDE-integrated checks, when committing to a branch, at the start of every pull request, and at merge requests into the main branch.
+Early identification of vulnerabilities can reduce remediation costs.

-_Additionally, this control would also need a defined and documented vulnerability exception management process to be in place._
+>**IMPORTANT!**  This control would also need a defined and documented vulnerability exception management process to be in place.

 > :skull:
 > Most often the result of unexpected consequences, vulnerabilities are a reality of developer life.
-Attackers too may contribute vulnerabilities that go unseen and undetected and can proliferate through a software supply chain quickly.
+But attackers, too, might contribute vulnerabilities that go unseen and undetected and can proliferate through a software supply chain quickly.

-#### Control-7: Artifacts are stored in a repository in dev, stage and production
+#### Control-7: Artifacts are stored in a repository in development, stage and production

-All artifacts should be stored in a repository at each stage of the build pipeline so that there is clear traceability between the test results and the actual artifact tested.
+All artifacts should be stored in a repository at each stage of the build pipeline so that there is clear traceability between the test results and the actual artifact that was tested.
 This control also helps to enforce the immutability of the artifacts, such that we can compare artifacts in the development, staging and production repositories and ensure that we maintain a chain of control.

-Repositories for dev, stage and production should be segregated so that role-based access control can ensure least privilege at each stage, and so that more stringent policies (e.g. artifact signing) can be enforced in higher environments.
+Repositories for dev, stage and production should be segregated so that role-based access control can ensure least privilege at each stage, and so that more stringent policies (such as artifact signing) can be enforced in higher environments.

 Artifacts should be promoted from repository to repository in accordance with the principle of immutability.

 #### Control-8: Validate artifact digest

-Before an artifact is deployed in any environment its digest should be validated against the artifact in the repository to ensure that it has not been compromised.
+Before an artifact is deployed in any environment, its digest should be validated against the artifact in the repository to ensure that it has not been compromised.

 > :skull:
-> At all times, attackers are attempting to infiltrate system and make modifications to code through any variety of means.
-Adversaries insert targeted attacks or common vulnerabilities to suit their needs unpredictable needs.
+> At all times, attackers are attempting to infiltrate systems and make modifications to code through any variety of means.
+Adversaries insert targeted attacks or common vulnerabilities to suit their unpredictable needs.

-#### Control-9: Pull request requires two reviewers (including one default reviewer) and passing build to be merge
+#### Control-9: Pull-requests require two reviewers (including one default reviewer) and a passing build to be merged

-Requiring two code reviews at pull request, including one from a developer who is an _owner_ of that code.
-In addition to supporting good coding practices it also ensures that no commits can be made without competent human oversight.
+Require two code reviews at the time of pull-requests, including one from a developer who is an _owner_ of that code.
+In addition to supporting good coding practices, this control also helps to ensure that no commits can be made without competent human oversight.
 Requiring that all tests are passed ensures that the above controls are not circumvented.

 > :skull:
-> At all times, attackers are attempting to infiltrate system and make modifications to code through any variety of means.
-Adversaries insert targeted attacks or common vulnerabilities to suit their needs unpredictable needs.
-It cannot be assumed that the adversary is in fact a member of your own team.
+> At all times, attackers are attempting to infiltrate systems and make modifications to code through any variety of means.
+Adversaries insert targeted attacks or common vulnerabilities to suit their unpredictable needs.
+We cannot assume that the adversary is a member of your own team.

 #### Control-10: Artifacts in higher repositories are signed

-Requiring artifacts to be signed in a repository throughout the process ensures visibility and traceability for what is deployed to production.
+Requiring artifacts to be signed in a repository throughout the process ensures visibility and traceability for whatever is deployed to production.
 Requiring signed artifacts helps to ensure that untrusted binaries are not deployed to customer environments and allows validating the source of the binaries.

 > :skull:
-> Through credential theft, vulnerability exploit, targeted attack or more, attackers succeed in insert their malicious code into pipeline and repositories.
-Code should be consider suspect and malicious.
+> Through credential theft, vulnerability exploit, targeted attacks or more, attackers succeed in inserting their malicious code into pipelines and repositories.
+Code should be considered suspect and malicious.

 #### Control-11: Available container images don’t have any high or critical vulnerabilities

 Just as applications need to be tested for vulnerabilities before being placed in production, so do the container images into which they are packaged for deployment.
-Container images potentially have open-source vulnerabilities as long as they contain open-source software, for instance web application servers, networking libraries, and databases.
-Additionally, containers may have configuration vulnerabilities that allow attackers to have more access than they should to the resources that containers manage.
+Container images could have open-source vulnerabilities as long as they contain open-source software (such as web application servers, networking libraries, and databases).
+Additionally, containers might have configuration vulnerabilities that allow attackers to have more access than they should to the resources that containers manage.
 Container images can be tested with a container security tool in the pipeline.

 #### Control-12: Validate artifact signatures and digests

-As part of deploying artifacts from the internal registry, validating the signature of the artifact against the digest ensures that the artifact was not tampered with in the repository and that the artifact being deployed is the same that was tested.
+As part of deploying artifacts from the internal registry, validating the signature of the artifact against the digest ensures that the artifact was not tampered with in the repository and that the artifact being deployed is the same one that was tested.

 > :skull:
-> Through credential theft, vulnerability exploit, targeted attack or more, attackers succeed in insert their malicious code into pipeline and repositories.
-Code should be consider suspect and malicious.
+> Through credential theft, vulnerability exploit, targeted attack or more, attackers succeed in inserting their malicious code into pipelines and repositories.
+Code should be considered suspect and malicious.

 #### Control-13: Scan deployed images in production

 It is always a good idea to validate pre-production controls in production.
 This helps to ensure that the controls prior were followed for all software in production.

 > :skull:
-> At all times, attackers are attempting to infiltrate system and make modifications to code through any variety of means.
-Adversaries insert targeted attacks or common vulnerabilities to suit their needs unpredictable needs.
-It cannot be assumed that the adversary is in fact a member of your own team.
+> At all times, attackers are attempting to infiltrate systems and make modifications to code through any variety of means.
+Adversaries insert targeted attacks or common vulnerabilities to suit their unpredictable needs.
+We cannot assume that the adversary is a member of your own team.

 #### Control-14: Validate Kubernetes resource manifests

-The last line of defense is the container orchestration layer.
-Kubernetes is responsible for deploying the containers of the application into production, and if the resource manifests are tampered with may be tricked into deploying a container of the attacker’s choice.
+The last line of defense is the _container orchestration layer_.
+Kubernetes is responsible for deploying the containers of the application into production, and if the resource manifests are tampered with, it could be tricked into deploying a container of the attacker’s choice.
 It is important to ensure that the Kubernetes resource manifests are controlled and validated just as the actual images are.

 #### Control-15: Ensure build environments are ephemeral and immutable

-Build environments should be defined in code with automated creation / teardown and a fresh environment created for every build.
-Build hosts should not be accessible via interactive login.
+Build environments should be defined in code with automated creation and teardown, and that a fresh environment is created for every build.
+Build hosts should not be accessible using interactive logins.

 > :skull:
 > Attackers who gain access to build environments are able to bypass controls implemented earlier in the build pipeline.
-Ensuring build environments are themselves defined as code and live only for the duration of a build will prevent attackers persisting in build infrastructure.
+Ensuring build environments are themselves defined as code and live only for the duration of a build prevents attackers from persisting in build infrastructures.

-## Appendix A: Blueprint Reference - threats, controls, and critical services
+## Appendix A: Blueprint reference - threats, controls, and critical services

-This appendix summarizes the controls, threats protected against, and critical services involved.
+This appendix summarizes the controls, threats they protect against, and the critical services that are involved.

 |  |     | Blueprint Node | Threat | Control | Critical Services
 | :---   | :---    |:---  | :---   | :---    | :---